Lance Gunderson, M.S., PhD Candidate

 Lance’s agricultural testing career began at Ward Laboratories in 2002 while attending the University of Nebraska at Kearney for a bachelor’s degree in Biology and Chemistry.
 At Ward, Lance began in the sample prep department and assisted in feed and soil testing.
 Following graduation, he was quickly offered a full-time lab tech position analyzing soils and waters for phosphate, ammonium, and chloride.
 While continuing his career with Ward, Lance began a Master’s degree program in Biology at UNK in 2011.
 During this time, he began the Soil Health Testing Department that focused on offering testing in biological measurements found in soil.
 For the next eight years, Lance served as the Director of Soil Health and New Test Development at Ward Laboratories where he and his team implemented and performed the Haney, phospholipid fatty acid (PLFA), soil enzymes, aggregate stability and water holding capacity tests.
 During this time, Lance has reviewed over 75,000 samples analyzed for Haney and PLFA.
 Because of his continued interest in soil health, Lance is currently to seek a Doctoral degree in Agronomy with an emphasis in Soil Microbial Ecology and Soil Health from the University of Nebraska at Lincoln.

-In his spare time, Lance enjoys hunting, fishing, BBQ, and spending time with his wife, Traci, and their two young children, Ashlyn and Owen.
+In his spare time, Lance enjoys hunting, fishing, BBQ, and spending time with his two young children, Ashlyn and Owen.
 Lance can be found anywhere that combines good friends and better bourbon.

 Vice-President and co-Owner